-Cinnamon sticks, dill, thyme, red pepper flakes, and bay leaves can all add interesting notes.
+Cinnamon sticks, dill, thyme, red pepper flakes, and bay leaves can all add exciting notes.

 Which vinegar should you use for pickling white onions?

-You can use most types of vinegar to quickly pickle white onions.
+You can use most types of vinegar to pickle white onions quickly.

-Apple cider vinegar – Adds a distinct flavor, mild fruit.
+Apple cider vinegar – Adds a distinct flavor and mild fruit.

-White wine vinegar – Has a mild flavor with a touch of sweetness.
+White wine vinegar – Has a mild taste with a touch of sweetness.

 Rice vinegar – Provides mellow acidity and subtle sweetness.

-Distilled white vinegar – It is very strong and has a clean, bright taste without fruity overtones.
+Distilled white vinegar is strong and has a clean, bright taste without fruity overtones.

 Red wine vinegar: Has a tart flavor.

-Malt Vinegar: It has a similar lemony, nutty, and caramel flavor.
+Malt Vinegar has a similar lemony, nutty, and caramel flavor.

 How To Make (step-by-step) – Quick-Pickled Onions

-Peel the white onions and slice them with a thinly sharp knife into rings or half-moons, depending on your preference.
+Peel the white onions and slice them into rings or half-moons with a thinly sharp knife, depending on your preference.